-- The DDRJ Operating Rules and Operating Procedures made available via the website - User Guides made available via a password protected area of the public website

-• The relevant personnel of DDRJ are available to the users for their questions, guidance, and concerns relating to their rights and obligations, issue escalation, on-boarding process, etc.
+- The DDRJ Operating Rules and Operating Procedures made available via the website - user guides made available via a password protected area of the public website - The relevant personnel of DDRJ are available to support/assist users for their questions, guidance, and concerns relating to their rights and obligations, issue escalation, on-boarding process, etc.

-Key consideration 4: An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
+Key Consideration 4: An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
 The FMI should provide clear descriptions of priced services for comparability purposes.